Good manners and social confidence begin at the family table.

 My nagging and pleading at the table didn’t work and it was certainly not fun for any of us!

-Set a good example.
-First, brush up on your own table manners.
+Our children learn so much just by watching us, so if needed, brush up on your own table manners.
 There are many good books on the subject.
 My favorite resource is the 19th edition of Emily Post’s Etiquette.

 Your family can enjoy learning together!
-Don’t nag and fuss.
-Positive reminders work best.
+Do your best not to nag and fuss. 🙂 Positive reminders work best.

-Make table manners your everyday good habits.
-They aren’t just for special occasions.
+Manners aren’t just for special occasions!
 Your goal is to make good table manners part of your children’s habits, so this means using manners at every meal and in every setting.
-Whether it’s breakfast at home, a quick lunch at Subway, or a special dinner at a restaurant- good manners matter.
+Good manners matter all the time- breakfast at home, a quick lunch at Subway, or a special dinner at a restaurant.

-I set a goal to complete our table manners learning within six weeks and we did it!
+I set a goal to complete our table manners learning within six weeks, and we did it!
 Plan a celebration dinner when you complete the list.
-Have a nice meal at home by candlelight dinner or go to your favorite restaurant.
+Have a nice meal at home by candlelight or go to your favorite restaurant.
 Dress up, take pictures, and make it a fun family memory!